18F/ux-guide/_pages/research/plan.md

 - **Good question:** How do unemployed adults navigate their job search in their first six months of unemployment?
 (This question is good because it seeks to gain a fuller picture of unemployed adults within the context of a specific activity in a specified period of time.)

-Consider holding a [research alignment workshop](https://github.com/18F/ux-guide/blob/master/_pages/resources/research-alignment-workshop.md) (GSA Staff, see [this Google doc version](https://docs.google.com/document/d/1NI_riUcrxaMaHihxzHOsr5Gr1n-FxAIqGZ5wzKt3wh4/edit#heading=h.aou5xt3rvfpf) or [this research alignment presentation](https://docs.google.com/presentation/d/16z-oauPeHeBeVxYS3TFRXGFld4uVUEsUjAFZ87fM_IE/edit#slide=id.g4c9bb7ecb1_0_4)) to help stakeholders share and discuss what they’re interested in learning.
+Consider holding a [research alignment workshop](https://github.com/18F/ux-guide/blob/master/_pages/resources/research-alignment-workshop.md) ([Google doc version](https://docs.google.com/document/d/1NI_riUcrxaMaHihxzHOsr5Gr1n-FxAIqGZ5wzKt3wh4/edit#heading=h.aou5xt3rvfpf) and [research alignment presentation](https://docs.google.com/presentation/d/16z-oauPeHeBeVxYS3TFRXGFld4uVUEsUjAFZ87fM_IE/edit#slide=id.g4c9bb7ecb1_0_4)) to help stakeholders share and discuss what they’re interested in learning.
 Regardless of how you build alignment, focus on the value of obtaining useful information.

 ### Methods
 Choose one or more methods appropriate for meeting your goals and answering your research questions.
 Multiple methods can help you challenge or verify information collected from a single source and create a more complete understanding.